-\ above sensitivity is determined at percentage of outstanding security receipts at cost considering the normal course of business excluding exceptional item disclosed in note 32 f) Management uses its best judgment in estimating the fair value of its financial instruments.
+above sensitivity is determined at percentage of outstanding security receipts at cost considering the normal course of business excluding exceptional item disclosed in Note 33.

+f) Management uses its best judgment in estimating the fair value of its financial instruments.
 However, there are inherent limitations in any estimation technique.
-Therefore, for substantially all financial instruments, the fair value estimates presented above are not necessarily indicative of all the amounts that the Company could have realized.
+Therefore, for substantially all financial instruments, the fair value estimates presented above are not necessarily indicative of all the amounts that the Company could have realised.
 As such, the fair value of the financial instruments subsequent to the respective reporting dates may be different from the amounts reported at each year end.

-44. Financial risk management
+44 Financial risk management

-The Group's activities expose it to credit risks, liquidity risks and market risks.
+The Company's activities expose it to credit risks, liquidity risks and market risks.

-Risk management forms an integral part of the business and as it being into distressed credit business it exposed to several risks related to stress assets i.e. non-performing assets (NPA) acquired from banks and financial institutions.
-The group has a robust account monitoring system which ensures early detection of risks whereby timely action can be taken to surmount any avoidable slippages.
-The Group has an effective mechanism of driving business through policies and committees.
-The group has well balanced and experienced team of resources to drive its business.
+Risk management forms an integral part of the business and as it being into distressed credit business it exposed to several risks related to stress assets i.e. Non-Performing Assets (NPA) acquired from banks and financial institutions.
+The Company has a robust account monitoring system which ensures early detection of risks whereby timely action can be taken to surmount any avoidable slippages.
+The Company has an effective mechanism of driving business through policies and committees.
+The Company has well balance and experienced team of resources to drive its business.

-The Group has established Risk Management Committee and Asset Acquisition Committee, responsible for identifying, developing, monitoring and mitigating all the risks related to its business.
+The Company has established Risk Management Committee and Asset Acquisition Committee, responsible for identifying, developing, monitoring and mitigating all the risks related to its business.
 The committees reports to the board of directors on regular basis.